"Did you hit Hailey?" the anger-management counselor stabbed at Jason.

 In his heart, Jason hoped she would step into her own power, and really show what he’d always seen — a woman who could receive his gifts well, elevate their life together and contribute substantially to their relationship.

 He continued to encourage it as much as he could, sending notes and e-mails and getting his business thriving again.

-So the break stretched on.
+So their break stretched on.

 What happened when Hailey was cut off from him for a week, then two, then three?

-She fled back to her wicked stepmother and stepbrother, who’d always hated Jason for inspiring their daughter towards a more adventurous, entrepreneurial life then the doctor/lawyer/picket-fence dream they’d setup for her.
+She fled back to her ‘wicked stepmother’ and stepbrother, who’d always hated Jason for inspiring their daughter towards a more adventurous, entrepreneurial life then the doctor/lawyer/picket-fence dream they’d setup for her.

 No ‘ifs’, ‘ands’ or ‘buts’, and no interest in solutions or reunion.

-Clearly the world he was offering filled with love, and joy, and people like Srikanth who cared and wanted to succeed together wasn’t for her.
+Clearly the world he was offering filled with love, joy, and people like Srikanth who cared and wanted to succeed together wasn’t for her.

 She wanted something else.
 An easy out.
 Something she didn’t have to commit to.